Getting Started with Enterprise Policy Management

 The policy referenced in Step 2 was not enabled when it was created.
 It is possible to test a policy, even if not enabled, using the simulator orgs_policies_simulate_list REST API method.

-The response contains a list of packages that were tested, whether or not there was a match for each page, any reason messages, and the actions that would be taken if the policy is enabled.
+The response contains a list of tested packages, whether or not there was a match for each page, any reason messages, and the actions that would be taken if the policy is enabled.

 Step 5: Enabling or disabling a policy

-Once you confirm the policy works as expected, the policy can be enabled via a PATCH request.
-Enabling the policy means it will run matching logic against packages and apply any associated actions (in this example quarantining and tagging) to packages that are matched.
+Once you confirm the policy works as expected, you can enable it via a PATCH request.
+Enabling the policy means it will run matching logic against packages and apply any associated actions (in this example, quarantining and tagging) to packages that are matched.

 -H "Content-Type: application/json" \